awslabs/aws-dotnet-messaging/docs/design/telemetry-design.md

 /// <summary>
 /// Interface for telemetry providers to implement.
 The implementation must be registered with the dependency injection container as a
 /// service for ITelemetryProvider.
-The core library's ITelemetryFactory will forwared trace starts to all registered ITelemetryProvider services.
+The core library's ITelemetryFactory will forwarded trace starts to all registered ITelemetryProvider services.
 /// </summary>
 public interface ITelemetryProvider
 {